 These days, a bachelor's marketing degree is important, but a master’s marketing degree can be even more so.
 That's especially true for those who are hoping for a spot in the C-suites.
 In fact, most undergraduate students should start thinking about a graduate degree sooner rather than later.
 High school students may even look for accelerated MBA programs that allow them to complete both their undergraduate and graduate degrees in a mere five years, which saves both money and time.

-Note that an MBA program is typically divided into two parts.
+Note that an MBA program with a concentration in marketing is typically divided into two parts.
 The first year is spent in a general business curriculum, though at the graduate level.
 The second year is where students choose a concentration, such as marketing, which determines their later career.
 Marketing students who are interested in the analytical side can choose a program with a data science concentration or a computer science focus.
 Those who choose the data science route should be sure to take at least one graduate level marketing course in their first year.

 Online PhD Degree in Marketing (PhD)